 Another pressing concern was student services.
 Previously, the dean’s office and the offices of student advising, cooperative education, and other student services were scattered throughout Fenn Hall.
-To remedy this unwieldy situation, Washkewicz Hall now includes an “engineering student success suite” that provides the services students require, along with a dean’s conference room with a capacity of 30.
+To remedy this unwieldy situation, Washkewicz Hall, designed by HED with Cleveland-based CBLH Design as the architect of record, now includes an “engineering student success suite” that provides the services students require, along with a dean’s conference room with a capacity of 30.
 The building also houses a larger college conference/meeting room, which can comfortably seat about 70 at tables for general personnel meetings or as many as 226 chairs for industry presentations to students.

 Improved Research and Teaching Spaces

 The facilities in Washkewicz Hall allow faculty members to conduct their research projects and teach courses in state-of-the-art labs and classrooms.
 The new building also facilitates vital interactions with industry and the community.

 The past few years have been noteworthy with several federally-funded (NSF, NIH, NASA, etc.) and industry-funded research awards, including two CAREER-NSF awards, which are among the most competitive and prestigious research grants.

 - The Advanced Manufacturing and Materials Processing research lab

 - The Center for Human-Machine Systems research lab, where several faculty are engaged in collaborative research